fayazam33/git_playground/README.md

-# 🚀 FayazPush
+# 🚀 FayazwillPush

-**FayazPush** is a simple CLI tool that automates Git + GitHub workflow in one command.
+**FayazwillPush** is a simple CLI tool that automates Git + GitHub workflow in one command.

 No more repeated git commands like:
 ```bash